hashicorp/terraform/docs/resource-instance-change-lifecycle.md

 * There may be new features of the underlying API which the current provider version doesn't know how to ask about.

-Terraform Core expects a provider to carefully distinguish between the following two situations for each attribute:
+mnptu Core expects a provider to carefully distinguish between the following two situations for each attribute:
 * **Normalization**: the remote API has returned some data in a different form than was recorded in the **Previous Run State**, but the meaning is unchanged.